Home Theater Features

 playback issues due to fluctuation in download rates.

 - If your modem is not a modem/router combination and you want to take

 advantage of Sonos' automatic online updates, or stream music from an

-Internet-based music service, you must install a router in your home
+Internet-based music service, you must install a wireless router in your

-network.
-If you don't have a router, you will need to purchase and install
+home network.
+If you don't have a wireless router, you will need to purchase

 - Connect at least one Sonos component to your home network router using

 an Ethernet cable, and then you can add other Sonos components wirelessly.